jcs-instructor/mobtimer/backlog.md

 ----------

+- [ ] Add test for randomizing order of 3 participants (already had test for 2)
+  - [x] Add test
+  - [ ] Refactor to reduce duplication (e.g., test.each or something else; there's a lot of copy-paste code)

 - [ ] Cancel timer after started (reset back to full time remaining, and put time back to "00:00" / ready state)

 - [ ] Participants